contactsamie/mock-ng/README.md

-mock-ng - Just another way to make your TDD more friendly and attractive in angular!
+mock-ng
 =======
+- Just another way to make your TDD more friendly and attractive in angular!

+##[ The more easily you are able to write tests, the more tests you will easily write ...
+Samuel Bamgboye, 4/4/2014 ]

 AngularJs TDD Module With mocking Service To Mock  easily do mocking In Yeoman Jasmine Setup